-Amundi Finance is subject to a regulatory and environmental framework in France and in other countries in which it operates, i.e. currently only in Austria.
-Changes to the regulatory and environmental framework could have a significant adverse effect on its business and results.
+Amundi Finance is subject to a regulatory and environmental framework in France and in the other countries in which where it operates, i.e. currently that is to say only in Austria as of today.
+Changes to the regulatory and environmental this framework could are likely to have a significant material adverse effect on its business and results.

-Amundi Finance is a credit institution governed by all applicable legislative and regulatory provisions and its statutes.
-Amundi Finance did not issue any securities during 2021 2022.
+Amundi Finance is a regulated as credit institution governed by all applicable legislative and regulatory provisions and its statutes and thus is subject to regulation by bank supervisory authorities.
+Amundi Finance did not issue any securities during 2022.

-Banking regulations are constantly evolving and regulatory reforms may reduce the attractiveness of Amundi products for its banking and insurance clients, and change the solvency and liquidity treatment of such products on their balance sheet.
+Banking regulations are constantly evolving and regulatory reforms may reduce the attractiveness interest of Amundi products for its banking and insurance clients that are banks or insurance companies, and change modify the solvency and liquidity treatment of such products on their balance sheet.
 All banking reforms that modify the regulatory rules applicable to Amundi Finance's transactions and products may have a material adverse effect on Amundi Finance's revenues, results and financial conditions.